-In the middle of 1970s pop and rock artist reached their highest in history and their records companies made big money with selling music on three different formats (two is nice, but three is heaven) The LP format “Holy”, then cassette and soon a new slick format; small plastic crap named Compact Disc CD (less costly artwork and creatives) A technology that sound rubbish, nevertheless. claims clean (CD’s are girly, no holds, utterly boring presentation of an artist and took away the edge of rock stardom, and killed the music industry.
-CD’s are very 80’s, studio apartment, Bang & Olufsen stereo, Wall Street etc.) However, for a while transformed plastic into gold, a money machine for artists and management.
+In the middle of 1970s pop and rock, the artist reached their highest in history, and their records companies made big money.
+Selling music on three different formats (two is nice, but three is heaven) The LP format “holy”, then cassette and soon a new slick format; small plastic crap named Compact Disc CD (less costly artwork and creatives) A technology that sounds rubbish, nevertheless.
+Claims clean (CD’s are girly, no holds, utterly boring presentation of an artist and takes away the edge of rock stardom, and killed the music industry.
+CD’s are very 1980s, studio apartment, Bang & Olufsen stereo equipment, Wall Street etc.) However, for a while transformed plastic into gold, a money machine for artists and management.

-Sex Pistols divided England into two parts, they under 20 years loved punk they older hated it.
+The Sex Pistols divided England into two parts: they under 20 years loved punk they older hated it.
 Margrethe Thatcher while in a war with Argentina about Falkland’s, she was more concerned about Sex Pistols, regarded state enemy #1 of the British empire.

 Vivienne Westwood sews zippers into worn-out pillowcases, shopped and sew inside-out, everything was DIY.
 The environment around the Sex Pistols and The Clash created the fashion DNA of the punk culture.
 Everything DIY clubs, venues, studios, record companies, clothing, hairstyle and still today punk genes heritage and influence fashion, art, music, and design.
 Punk made it possible for our generation to wear jeans with holes, Simple as that!